 cv.
 Byblos (H1c) 2009 Early and reliable cropping.
 Smooth-skinned, dark green fruits with good flavour.
 Suttons 0844 326 2200

 cv.
 Carmen F1.
 (H1c) 2002 An indoor variety with superb resistance to powdery mildew and scab, ‘Carmen’ is often the choice of top exhibition growers.
 It’s an outstanding all-female strain and produces an abundance of straight, large dark green fruits which can grow up to 40cm/16in. long.
 Ideal for slicing.
 Buy from Seaspringseeds T: 01308 897 898

 cv.
 Cucino (H1c) 2009 prolific producer of smooth, mini fruits.
 Grown in greenhouse or a sheltered location outdoors.
 Victoriana Nursery.
 T: 01233 740 529

 cv.
 Emilie (H1c) 2009.
 Highly productive, almost entirely female plants with flavoursome, dark green fruits.
 Johnsons seeds: 0333 321 3103

 cv.
 Marketmore 76. (ridge) (H2) 1995 A ridge cucumber for outdoor growing with great flavour which is an ideal type for slicing with dark green 20cm or 8 inch long fruits.
 These are strong plants with good disease resistance especially to mildew but make sure not to remove the male flowers.
 Reliable producer and one of the best to be honest.
+Produces plenty of stout fruit.
 Marshalls Seeds T: 0844 557 6700

 cv.
 Mini Munch (H1c) 2009 Heavy cropping cucumber producing an abundance of small fruits.
 Kings Seeds T: 01376 570 000